-Equally, DeFi puts monetary control back into the hands of communities which have been historically disenfranchised – in other words “banking the unbanked”.
-Less developed areas of the world have seen adoption of cryptocurrencies skyrocket in recent years, with the profitability of cryptocurrencies often offering a healthy alternative to that of their own fiat currency.
+Equally, DeFi puts monetary control back into the hands of communities that have been historically disenfranchised – in other words, “banking the unbanked”.
+Less developed areas of the world have seen the adoption of cryptocurrencies skyrocket in recent years, with the profitability of cryptocurrencies often offering a healthy alternative to that of their own fiat currency.

 Allowing people access to financial services and markets that they’ve been traditionally shut out of, which could improve their daily lives, represents one of the core tenets of ReFi.
 Communities across the globe could make use of DAOs (decentralised autonomous organisations) for community activism, finance and social projects.

 DAOs tokenise membership and voting rights, truly democratising the management of the DAO’s treasury and ensuring that participants get a say in how the money they’ve invested is spent.

 Impact DAOs are decentralised autonomous organisations that are specifically focused on ReFi initiatives.
 They differentiate themselves from other DAOs by their mission-driven focus on positive socio-economic and environmental causes – for example, facilitating the removal of carbon from the atmosphere is one of the main Impact DAO business models.

 The open nature of DAOs and the position of members as key stakeholders based on their token holdings means that investment opportunities are not a closed shop, and everyone can feel like they’re doing their bit for causes that they care deeply about.